EskoDijk/ot-ns/cli/README.md

 ```

 Information about a node that will be saved in the file: type, position, and Thread version.
 Any
-internal state like 802.15.4 addresses, IP addresses, routing information, flash, counters etc is not
+internal state like 802.15.4 addresses, IP addresses, routing information, flash, counters etc. is not
 saved.
 The saved YAML file can be loaded again with [`load`](#load)

 ```bash